sdmtr/electromagnet/README.md

 ## How it works

-Electromagnet downloads the latest list of stable public trackers from [newTrackon](https://newtrackon.com/) every hour or so, and automatically adds those trackers to any magnet links it sees on every site you visit.
-For most public torrents the more trackers you're connected to, the more seeders you can access.
+Electromagnet downloads the latest list of stable public trackers from [newTrackon](https://newtrackon.com/) every hour or so and automatically adds those trackers to any magnet links it sees as you're browsing the web.
+For most public torrents, the more trackers you're connected to the more seeders you can access.

 You can also tell Electromagnet not to electrify magnet links on a particular site, for example if you're a member of a private Linux ISO torrent community.